,

 Lost Horse Mine

-If you are a fan of mining history and scenic desert hikes (and I think you are since you're probably reading this), you should stop by the Lost Horse Mine.
+If you are a fan of mining history and scenic desert hikes (and I think you probably are since you are reading this), you should stop by the Lost Horse Mine.

 The Lost Horse Mine is well-known, but its history remains obscure to most.
 Few people hike the entire loop trail, missing out on a scenic trail with two other interesting prospects: the Optimist and the Gold Standard.
 Besides the Lost Horse's ten-stamp mill, the Optimist features an intriguing chimney, while the Gold Standard boasts the apparent remains of a cabin made from Joshua trees.